 - Pause and resume – Using this approach, either the agent or an automated process pauses the call recording at the point at which the caller is giving their card details, and then resumes it once the payment is taken so the card details are not included in the recording.
 However if the agent controls the process, they may forget to activate the pause and resume system or may activate it incorrectly.
 And of course the agents themselves remain exposed to the card details so could still misuse them.
 Cutting out or masking a portion of the recording means you have no way of knowing what happened during that part of the call, and may also mean that you no longer comply with regulations such as those laid down by the FCA.

-- De-scoping your call center and call recordings – Fortunately there’s a new way to take card payments over the phone that enables you to record the whole of the call whilst remaining fully PCI DSS compliant.
-Using a system such as Syntec’s CardEasy solution, customers key their card numbers in directly using their telephone keypad (DTMF touchtones) rather than reading them out to the agent.
+- De-scoping your call center and call recordings – Fortunately CardEasy offers a better way to take card payments over the phone that enables you to record the whole of the call whilst remaining fully PCI DSS compliant.
+Using CardEasy, customers key their card numbers in directly using their telephone keypad (DTMF touchtones) rather than reading them out to the agent.
 As these tones are masked, the agent cannot hear or see the sensitive card information, nor can the card details be picked up in call recordings so there’s no way that the caller’s card details can be identified by anyone with access to the recording.

 This means that the whole conversation between customer and agent can be recorded full length, with no need to ‘pause and resume’.
 As there’s no longer any need to break the recording off or mask it at any point, there’s no room for human error nor any gap in the recording during which a mistake could be made or fraud committed.
 Organizations subject to FCA call recording regulations also remain fully compliant as the whole call is now recorded.